diogotcorreia/master-thesis/docs/content/ch02-background.typ

 blog post @pp-python-blog and two works @pp-python @pp-python-prevention that go over mostly the same content -- there are currently no state-of-the-art tools that can detect Python class pollution.
-For this reason, this chapter go over similar vulnerabilities in other languages instead, such as prototype pollution in JavaScript (@bg:js-pp) and object injection in PHP (@bg:php-oi).
+For this reason, this chapter goes over similar vulnerabilities in other languages instead, such as prototype pollution in JavaScript (@bg:js-pp) and object injection in PHP (@bg:php-oi).
 Then, internal structures and behaviour of the Python language and interpreter will be explored in @bg:python in order to provide context for the rest of this project, where the techniques